 Only in exceptional circumstances and with great care should lecturers of other subjects who have no specialist training in physical education be time-tabled to teach in the Sports department.
-Those lecturing staff employed by SGS College and its subsidiaries should not take full responsibility for any aspect of physical activity where there are elements of hazard and attendant risk.
+Those lecturing staff employed by the College should not take full responsibility for any aspect of physical activity where there are elements of hazard and attendant risk.
 This will include swimming, gymnastics, athletics and throwing events.